How to Get to the Black Sand Beach in Vieques (Playa Negra)

 Step 4: Taxi to Esperanza

+Once you dock in Vieques, you won’t find Uber waiting.
+Local taxis line up near the ferry terminal, and rates are typically fixed depending on your destination.
 From the ferry terminal, grab a taxi and head to Esperanza, a relaxed beach town on the south side of the island.
-This is the best base for food, rentals, and beach access.

 Step 5: Rent a UTV or Side-by-Side